epurpur/epurpur.github.io/_posts/2018-10-12-How-to-Use-Field-Calculator-in-Python-for-QGIS-3.md

 And there you have it.
 This is how to write a Field Calculator expression using python in QGIS 3.x.
-I wrote this because as I stated earlier, I really couldn't find an easy to use resource to do so and hopefully this will serve as a guide to get started.
+As I stated earlier, I really couldn't find an easy to use resource to do so and hopefully this will serve as a guide to get started.
+You can write the same expressions you would using the GUI field calculator using math, other attributes, etc.